Hot weather adds to NHS pressure as doctors strike

 - Published

-Health bosses are warning of major disruption and pressure on the NHS in England, as the hot weather combines with the latest junior-doctors' strike.
+Health bosses are warning of major disruption and pressure on the NHS in England, as the hot weather combines with the latest junior doctor strike.

 British Medical Association members will walk out for 72 hours from 07:00 on Wednesday.